 How to be a good HR Professional

-Human Resource, or HR professionals hold a critical role in the ongoing success of a company.
+Human Resources (HR) professionals hold a critical role in the ongoing success of a company.
 Not only are they typically the key person involved in the hiring process, but they are also involved in a variety of day-to-day tasks including employment contracts, grievances, new employee onboarding, and employee records.
 They also provide feedback to management regarding policies and procedures.
 To put it simply, HR help ensure positive relations between the employee and employer, and help promote a healthy and productive workplace.
 So, how do you become a good HR professional?
 Here are our top 8 tips:

 1. Know your focus

 When you work in HR, it is important to understand what the priorities are in your position.
 Is the company structure in need of an overhaul?
 Is employee morale low?
 Know what areas need attention, and implement this focus into your day-to-day transactions.

 Employees want to know that you have their back.
 Managers want to know that you have everything staff-related under control.
 Make sure your organisation’s current policies are clear, and let them know your approach.
 Don’t leave any question as to who the point of contact should be in HR matters.

 What can your managers expect from you?
 What will you provide the employees?
 Understand what your role is, what responsibilities you must and want to take on, and develop a plan to make your expectations and policies known and accepted.